 But how do you find the theme of the tale you want to tell?

 Start with the end to find your memoir theme

-A good memoir takes the reader on a journey of the courageous hero (you).
+A good memoir takes the reader on a journey of a courageous hero (you).
 Your path should lead to growth or accomplishment of a goal (if it doesn’t, please rethink writing the book).
 This growth or accomplishment will point you in the direction of your memoir theme.